pplaxine/Project6/READ.md

     2. Via the query tool browse the following database creation script : 03_ESCALADE_BDD_SETUP-V2.sql .
     3. Execute the script.

+  #### WebApp
     1. Start your tomcat serveur.
     2. To access Tomcat Manager App, go to http://localhost:8080/ and select Manager App.
     3. In section WAR file to deploy, browse the escalade-webapp.war you have downloaded, and select deploy.
     4. You can now run the webapp via the following url : http://localhost:8080/escalade-webapp/home

-### Prerequisites
+## Prerequisites

 Install Java JRE version 8 or higher.